PANETTONE Made-in-Italy

 about PANETTONE Made-in-Italy: click here to read more

-FYI - We typically release the once-a-year panettone for pre-order in September for delivery by Christmas.
-So please check back then.
+We typically release the once-a-year holiday panettone for pre-order in September for delivery by Christmas.
+Most of the panettone will ship in early November.

 It is not uncommon for certain “flavors” to sell out before Thanksgiving.
 Please pre-order in advance - if you change your mind that's ok, just let us know.